matejd/DeformableArmadillo/docs/README.md

 I'm forcing myself to write down some of the ideas I've found in various papers pertaining to position-based dynamics.
 I have to keep reminding myself I will forget all of this stuff *eventually*, so that this is time well-spent.
 Hopefully these notes are at least vaguely comprehensible.
-Code snippets below use glm library, which mimics GLSL in C++.
+Code snippets below use the glm library, which mimics GLSL in C++.